Marquis-Lardinois/Predicting_Heart_Disease_Logistic_Regression/README.md

-# Logistic Regression for Heart Disease Prediction
+# Logistic Regression for Heart Disease Prediction with
 ## by Marquis Lardinois